ilyasotkov/learning-kubernetes/docs/04-usage/README.md

 # Using Kubernetes Clusters

+## Cluster-level Administration

+A lot of the Kubernetes implementation are hidden behind the scenes, and all of the complexities automated and abstracted away.
+So the question becomes: what can a computer **not do** that a human sysadmin can?
+If there's no hardware to handle and all resources are in the cloud, what do we need sysad

 ### Authoring Kubenetes API Objects

 Think of these objects as something you're going to put into `templates` directory in a Helm Chart.
 Every file in `templates` is usually a separate top-level Kubernetes API Object.